 |"Wotan" (1969) by K Vasilyev|

-Most of what we know about Odin (and other Germanic Gods) comes from Icelandic manuscripts written roughly 200 years or more after Iceland formally adopted Christianity.
+Most of what we know about Odin, and other Germanic Gods, comes from Icelandic manuscripts written roughly 200 years or more after Iceland formally adopted Christianity (though much of this material appears to copy works written hundreds of years earlier).
 Perhaps one of best descriptions of Odin comes from the Hyndluljod:

 “Let's ask the Host-father [Odin] to sit in good cheer; he grants and gives out gold to the worthy ...
 He gives victory to some, to some wealth, eloquence to many, and sense to men; a fair wind he gives to sailors, and fine words to skalds; he gives manliness to many a fighter.”Another of the Icelandic poems, the Hávamál, is said to record the words of Odin.
 From this, perhaps the most haunting passage is the following: